mcekwonu/ExtensysPlots/README.md

 ## Help and Contribution
 <p>Please feel free to contribute to the OriginproPlot repo!
 Before starting a new style or making any changes, please create an issue through the GitHub issue tracker.
 That way we can discuss if the changes are necessary and the best approach.</p>

-<p>If you need any help with OriginproPlot, please first check the FAQ and search through the previous GitHub issues.
-If you can't find an answer, create a new issue through the GitHub issue tracker.</p>
+<p>If you need any help with OriginproPlot, please first check the [FAQ] and search through the [previous GitHub issues].
+If you can't find an answer, create a new issue through the [GitHub issue tracker].</p>

 You can checkout [Matplotlib's documentation](https://matplotlib.org) for more information on plotting settings.